bufbuild-ru/docs/docs/bufstream/quickstart/index.md

 ## What is Bufstream?

 [Bufstream](https://buf.build/product/bufstream) is a fully self-hosted drop-in replacement for Apache Kafka® that writes data to S3-compatible object storage.
 It’s 100% compatible with the Kafka protocol, including support for exactly-once semantics (EOS) and transactions.
 Bufstream is 8x cheaper to operate, and a single cluster can elastically scale to hundreds of GB/s of throughput.
-It's the universal Kafka replacement for the modern age.Additionally, for teams sending Protobuf messages across their Kafka topics, Bufstream is a perfect partner.
+It's the universal Kafka replacement for the modern age.

+Additionally, for teams sending Protobuf messages across their Kafka topics, Bufstream is a perfect partner.
 Bufstream can enforce data quality and governance requirements on the broker with [Protovalidate](https://github.com/bufbuild/protovalidate).
-Bufstream can directly persist records as [Apache Iceberg™](https://iceberg.apache.org/) tables, reducing time-to-insight in popular data lakehouse products such as Snowflake or ClickHouse.In this tutorial, we'll first explore Bufstream just as a Kafka replacement.
+Bufstream can directly persist records as [Apache Iceberg™](https://iceberg.apache.org/) tables, reducing time-to-insight in popular data lakehouse products such as Snowflake or ClickHouse.

+In this tutorial, we'll first explore Bufstream just as a Kafka replacement.
 Then, we'll explore Bufstream's additional capabilities when paired with Protobuf.

 ## Run the broker